Yo Mister

 "Yo Mister" is a song by American singer Patti LaBelle.
 It was written and produced by Prince for her 1989 album, Be Yourself.
-The singer features on various instruments and background vocals on the song which was released as a single in July 1989.
+Prince features on various instruments and background vocals on the song which was released as a single in July 1989.
 It became a top ten hit on the US Hot R&B/Hip-Hop Songs when it peaked at number six, becoming one of LaBelle's biggest R&B hits.
 "Yo Mister"'s single mix and corresponding video version was mixed by Chris Lord-Alge.

 Credits and personnel

-Credits adapted from the liner notes of Be Yourself.
+Credits adapted from Duane Tudahl, Prince Vault, and the liner notes of Be Yourself.